 Business Resiliency: Keeping the Lights On

-Business Resiliency: Keeping the Lights On focuses on helping businesses prepare to respond quickly and recover from disruptions beyond their control – such as the COVID-19 Pandemic.
+Business Resiliency: Keeping the Lights On focuses on helping businesses prepare to respond quickly and recover from disruptions beyond their control.
+Such as the COVID-19 Pandemic for instance.

 The webinar includes an introduction to a 25-page guide to assist small business owners during unprecedented times.
 Participants will also receive a business resiliency plan template that they can customize to meet the specific needs of their business.
 The webinar will be moderated by Jenefeness Tucker, Certified Business Advisor for the Washington Small Business Development Center (WSBDC).
 The Washington Women’s Business Center (WWBC) Covid Response Team Business Coaches Christine Buckley, Ruth Qi and Oren Shani will join the Q&A session.
 Get more information about the WWBC Covid Response Team: https://businessimpactnw.org/washington-womens-business-center/